Battery Rebuilding + Cell Types

 PowerBook 100 Sealed Lead Acid (SLA) flat "gumstick" style cells, unavailable today Unknown

-PowerBooks 140-180c Nickel Cadmium Unknown Unknown
+PowerBooks 140-180c Nickel Cadmium A 8, I think

 PowerBook Duo (Type III Battery) Nickel-Metal Hydride 4/5A, 1600mAh Unknown

-PowerBook 500 Series Nickel-Metal Hydride AA 8
+PowerBook 500 Series Nickel-Metal Hydride A 8

 PowerBook 190/5300 Series Nickel-Metal Hydride AA Unknown